The Wilds is bringing advanced zoo medicine education to those dedicating their career path to animals.

 • We will use Microsoft Office Teams for all recorded and live sessions.
 This program can be downloaded to a desktop, laptop or phone.

-• Recorded sessions can be viewed at any time during the course.
-Most course sessions will have notes and questions compiled into a single quiz to enhance student learning.
+• Recorded lecture sessions can be viewed at any time during the course.
+There will be questions pertaining to each lecture topic compiled into a self-assessment to enhance student learning.

-• Live sessions will usually be in the morning (Eastern Standard Time) and will be recorded for participants to watch at any time during the course.
+• Live field anesthesia sessions will usually be in the morning (Eastern Standard Time).
+They will be recorded and re-uploaded following the procedure for participants to watch at any time during the course.

 Day 1